 Many often hesitated to include deadlines in emails, especially when asking others to do a non-compulsory favor.
 Although it’s never a good idea to come off as presumptuous, deadlines may do have great utility since it helps the receiver put the requested task on a timeline and prioritize it.
 In fact, busy people like and need them.

-If your request is emergency, leave a strong notice to it.
+If your request is an emergency, leave a strong notice about it.

 Ex: In order to prepare well everything, please let us know if you could be the sponsor at the end of this week.

 5. Part 5: Offer to provide assistance

 Show your willingness to work with or help the recipient when they are doing the action required by you.
 A simple statement like “Please let me know if you need any more information” is short but shows how professional, sincere, and polite you are.